The 3 Golden Keys to Success in Copywriting

 According to the BBC (read more here) taking notes by hand supports the brain’s capacity for retrieval of information.

-That does not mean you have to write out the entire brief word for word but…
+And this does not mean you have to write out your brief word by word!

-Rather than being systematic (even though your brain is wired to be ‘systematic’) get in the habit of straight away noting the end-goal:
+Rather than being systematic (even though your brain is wired to be ‘systematic’), get in the habit of straight away noting the goal:

 - At the top of your brief, or even